goupaz/techbrains/README.md

 Build egoless, collaborative, competent,  decentralized, scalable, fun community culture.
 Our goal is simple to structure and index the data flow within communities.

+## Code of Conduct
+- Once keep scaling use email in BCC mode, for initiatives 1:1 communications and Slack is preferred
+- It is tech community and easy to use English as a preference, but you are free
+- "Don't let me think 8x8" rule should be applied to email (8 bullets x 8 words)
+- You may do get spammed, annoyed, distracted sometimes maybe, let's see the good side, keep inspiring, supporting each other and move on

 ## Contact
 You can contact us via: